Direct high frequency is a facial treatment available at any esthetician’s office and is considered a timeless rejuvenating treatment for the skin.

 - Argon gas – which produces a subtle violet glow

 - Neon gas – which produces an orange glow

 Argon gas is used to help treat existing acne and prevent future breakouts.
-The production of ozone will successfully target and inhibit the acne-producing bacteria.
+The production of ozone will successfully target and inhibit acne-producing bacteria.

-It produces a deeply penetrating germicidal and drying effect in order to treat mild to moderate acne.
+It produces a deeply penetrating germicidal and drying effect to treat mild to moderate acne.
 The enriched oxygen molecules produced by high-frequency machines are effective in helping to heal and revitalize the skin.